Table of Contents

 How to perform a dental whitening at home?

 A correct oral hygiene routine is essential to maintain the natural whiteness of the teeth.
-It is advisable not to delay oral hygiene more than 20 minutes after consuming food and drinks, especially those that we know produce stains, such as coffee or tea.
+It is advisable not to delay oral hygiene for more than 20 minutes after consuming food and drinks, especially those that are known to cause staining, such as coffee or tea.
 It is very useful to complement the oral hygiene routine with the use of maintenance whitening products.

-- FKD Bleaching machineBleaching: it is a whitening toothpaste with micropulverized bicarbonate, capable of generating a physical polishing of the surface of the dental enamel.
-It is for daily use and has an aesthetic effect, so no prescription is required to purchase it and it does not require supervision by the dentist.
+It is for daily use and has an aesthetic effect, so it is not necessaryria prescription is not necessary and does not require supervision by a dentist.
 It progressively removes stains without damaging the enamel.

-- WhiteKIN MouthwashThe whitening treatment is a rinse that helps the whitening treatment.
+This is a coadjuvant rinse in the whitening treatment.
 You can find it in pharmacies and its use does not require supervision by a dentist.

 What is the best teeth whitening treatment?

 As you can see, the range of possibilities when it comes to choosing teeth whitening is quite wide.
 We recommend that you consult your dentist for an initial check-up to determine which type of whitening treatment is best for you. determine what type of teeth whitening treatment whitening treatment is the that best suits your requirements.